XARELTO® is a blood thinner that treats and helps prevent blood clots that are related to certain conditions involving the heart and blood vessels.

 XARELTO® is an anticoagulant blood thinner

-XARELTO® belongs to the category of latest-generation blood thinners commonly called NOACs, or non-vitamin K antagonist oral anticoagulants.
-One thing that makes NOACs different from older blood-thinning medications is that they affect fewer of the proteins and enzymes that help blood clots form.
+XARELTO® belongs to the category of latest-generation blood thinners commonly called DOACs, or direct oral anticoagulants.
+One thing that makes DOACs different from older blood-thinning medications is that they affect fewer of the proteins and enzymes that help blood clots form.
 These proteins and enzymes are called clotting factors, and XARELTO® targets just one—Factor Xa (“10a”).

 See how XARELTO® works to help reduce your risk of blood clots.